kebasaa/Parrot-Sequoia-access/README.md

 ### SSH

+**_WARNING:_** Some processes will not work if a root password is set.
+Do this at your own risk

 Use ADB or Telnet to access the shell.
-You can now change the root password, which will give you SSH access. **WARNING:** Some processes will not work if a root password is set.
-Do this at your own risk:
+You can now change the root password, which will give you SSH access:

 ```bash
 passwd
 ```

-Then, in a new shell, connect through SSH (example using wifi IP address):
+Then you can connect through SSH (example using wifi IP address):

 ```bash
 ssh -o HostKeyAlgorithms=+ssh-rsa root@192.168.47.1